Wabar craters: The site

-The surface of the area partly consisted of "Insta-Rock" or "impactite", a bleached-white, coarsely-laminar sandstone-look-alike, and was littered with black glass slag and pellets.
+The surface of the area partly consisted of "Insta-Rock" or "impactite", a bleached-white, coarsely-laminar sandstone lookalike, and was littered with black glass slag and pellets.
 The impactite featured a form of shocked quartz known as "coesite", and is thus clearly the product of an impact event.
 The impact did not penetrate to bedrock, but was confined to local sand, making it particularly valuable as a research site.

 The presence of iron fragments at the site also pointed to a meteorite impact, as there are no iron deposits in the region.
 The iron was in the form of buried fist-sized cracked balls and smooth, sand-blasted fragments found on the surface.
 The largest fragment was recovered in a 1966 visit to Wabar and weighs 2.2 tonnes.
 It is known as the "Camel's Hump" and was on display at the King Saud University in Riyadh until it was moved to the new National Museum of Saudi Arabia in Riyadh, where it is displayed in the entrance foyer.

 The sand was turned into black glass near the craters, and pellets of the glass are scattered all over the area, decreasing in size with distance from the craters due to wind-sorting.
-The glass is about 90% local sand and 10% meteoritic iron and nickel.
+The glass is about 90% local sand and 10% meteoric iron and nickel.

 The layout of the impact area suggests that the body fell at a shallow angle, and was moving at typical (although slightly slow) meteorite entry speeds of 11–17 km/s.
 Its total mass was more than 3,500 tonnes (which would give it a diameter of 16 meters at a density of 1.5 g/cm3).
 The shallow angle presented the body with more air resistance than it would have encountered at a steeper angle, and it broke up in the air into at least four pieces before impact.
-The biggest piece struck with an explosion roughly equivalent to the atom bomb that levelled Hiroshima.
+The biggest piece struck with an explosion roughly equivalent to the atom bomb that leveled Hiroshima.